-As Father’s Day approaches, we turn to the stage fathers (and father figures) who show the fierce love and strong bond a father has for his children, blood relation or not.
+As Father’s Day approaches, we turn to the stage fathers — and father figures — who show their fierce love and strong bonds for their children, blood relation or not.
 Some teach a surrogate child how to break in a baseball glove, while others give a young lion the courage to seize back his kingdom.

 In Jez Butterworth’s “The Ferryman,” the Carney patriarch has as many as 20 people under his roof at one time.
 That’s not counting his newborn baby, a bunny and the uncooked (and very much alive) goose for the harvest dinner.
 But, despite the chaos and deep political trouble he is entangled in, Quinn fiercely supports and protects his large family and a handful of visitors.

 In the courtroom, lawyer Atticus Finch in Aaron Sorkin’s adaptation of Harper Lee’s classic novel nobly stands against racism in a small town in mid-30s Alabama.
 At home, and as a widower, he teaches his two young children how to stand up for their beliefs even if they might be the lone voice against a heated mob.

 He doesn’t have a tuppence in his pocket.
 And sure, he frequently bums off his also broke daughter, Eliza.
 But Alfred P. Doolittle definitely holds the title of most fun father on Broadway.
 In the revival of Lerner and Lowe’s classic musical now at Lincoln Center, Alfred celebrates the eve of his wedding with can-can dancers, men in drag, and overflowing beer steins.
 We want an invite to that party.